 - Two letters of recommendation from individuals familiar with your professional or academic abilities

 - Personal meeting with the Coordinator of the Addictions Training Specialization or his/her designee.

 We believe that the student should play a vital role in determining his/her field placement.
 We will help you select an internship site and maintain contact information with agencies.
 Placements should be arranged before you register for SWK6810.

-The School of Social Work is accredited by the Illinois Alcohol and Other Drug Abuse Professional Certification Association (IAODAPCA) at the advanced level.
+The School of Social Work is accredited by the Illinois Certification Board (ICB) at the advanced level.
 Upon completion of the program, you are eligible to sit for the CADC certification examination.
-Certification and testing information for the CADC exam can be found on the IAODAPCA website.
+Certification and testing information for the CADC exam can be found on the ICB website.

 If you have any questions or need further information, please contact:

 Center for Adult and Graduate Studies